rhult/gtk-osx-framework/installer/Gtk/README.txt

   jpeg 6b

 The frameworks are developer versions with debugging symbols and the necessary setup for building both Xcode projects and "autotools" projects against them.
+Note that Xcode 2.5 or later is needed.
 See:

   http://developer.imendio.com/projects/gtk-osx for more information.